lomboboo/webpack-typescript-boilerplate/README.md

 ```

 ## Configuration
 Configuration files live in config/ .
-Current version can configure webpack and karma settings for different environments/
+Current version can configure webpack and karma settings for different environments.

 ## @types and NODE_ENV variables

-When including 3-rd party modules or libraries you should also install their type definitions with @types like so:
+When including 3-rd party modules or libraries you should also install their type definitions with [@types](https://www.npmjs.com/~types) like so:

 ```bash
 npm install @types/lodash